Duan-JM/awesome-papers-fewshot/README.md

     * Perform well on 1-shot rather than 5-shot or 10-shot

 - [x] [CVPR 2019] ([paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/Chu_Spot_and_Learn_A_Maximum-Entropy_Patch_Sampler_for_Few-Shot_Image_CVPR_2019_paper.pdf)) Spot and Learn A Maximum-Entropy Patch Sampler for Few-Shot Image Classification
-    * Sample parts of the image to from the batch to represent the class.
+    * Sample parts of the image to form the batch to represent the class.
     * One-shot not pretty good(51%)

 - [x] [CVPR 2019] ([paper](https://arxiv.org/pdf/1906.01905.pdf)) Baby steps towards few-shot learning with multiple semantics